 Protecting the environment is a key component of Gran Tierra’s development plans and operations.
 The company attaches great importance to minimizing its impact on the environment and voluntarily supports environmental education, conservation and prevention programs.

-Colombia is a beautiful, biodiverse country with a natural heritage that must be protected.
-Gran Tierra Energy understands that it is a guest in Colombia and that to be a responsible guest, it must meet or exceed both national and international standards in a way that is transparent.
+South America is a beautiful, biodiverse region with a natural heritage that must be protected.
+Gran Tierra Energy understands that it is a guest in Colombia and Ecuador and that to be a responsible guest, it must meet or exceed both national and international standards in a way that is transparent.
 Protecting the environment is a key component of Gran Tierra’s development plans and operations.

 In addition to meeting regulatory requirements, Gran Tierra will: